hero media

 The mighty Centenary Trail is the ultimate Canberra walk, offering the most comprehensive coverage of our nation’s capital by brushing the NSW border and passing several landscapes before dipping into the Murrumbidgee to the south.

 You’ll need to tackle this epic Canberra walk over multiple days to conquer the entire Centenary Trail.
-However, most people will break it up into shorter walks, with three main marked trails that we’ve also rounded up on this list of Canberra’s best walks.
+However, most people will break it up into shorter walks, with three main marked trails that are also on this guide to the best Canberra walks.

 Distance: 154-kilometres one-way